|My Favourite Planet > English > Middle East > Turkey > |

 The temple has been swept away, and its very site is undistinguishable: and it was not till my return to England, and sitting down to search into the accounts of ancient writers, with a view to prepare a descriptive accompaniment to the drawings, that I became convinced of the true site which the temple had occupied, and longed to return to those classic regions, that I might reduce my conjectures into certainty: this, although fourteen years have elapsed since I wrote this monograph, I have not been permitted to accomplish, and the task must be left to some future explorer to see whether these conjectures are realized, and to raise for himself a reputation by discovering that temple, which was of such celebrity, that one in olden time thought to acquire reputation by destroying it."

-See a photo of a statue of a river god found in Ephesus, thought
+See a photo of two statues of river gods found in Ephesus,

-to represent the Kaystros, on Ephesus gallery page 65.
+thought to represent the Kaystros, on Ephesus gallery page 61.

 |Notes, references and links